mikeymicrophone/ascent/doc/llm-assistant/project-context/architecture.md

 ### Approval Voting Implementation
 The Rating system implements the core approval voting mechanism:
 - **0-500 Scale**: Each voter rates candidates on a 0-500 scale representing their preference intensity
-- **Baseline Threshold**: Voters set a baseline (0-500) that determines which candidates they "approve"
+- **Per-Election Baselines**: Voters set one baseline per election (0-500) that determines which candidates they "approve"
-- **Vote Allocation**: Candidates rated at or above the voter's baseline receive the voter's approval
+- **Vote Allocation**: Candidates rated at or above the voter's election baseline receive the voter's approval
+- **Separate Update Schedules**: Baselines updated independently from ratings to prevent last-minute manipulation
 - **Historical Tracking**: All rating changes are archived for transparency and analysis
 - **Eligibility Enforcement**: Voters can only rate candidates in elections where they're jurisdictionally eligible